 - Runners who cross the line, but must tag up on a caught fly ball, may return to third base with liability to be put out.

 - Runners who cross the commitment line, may return to touch a missed base, with liability to be put out.

 - The Umpire is not in play during the regular season.
 During the regular season the ball will be called a dead ball if it comes in contact with the Umpire.

 - Slo-Pitch Ontario rules are a batter running from home to first can be tagged out between home and first base.

 - All players must receive approximately equal playing time during the game.

 - If the field is not lined, balls will be determined “fair” or “foul” by using the foul ball posts along the first and third base lines.

 When the players get on the field, the pitcher must announce “the game is about to begin” The catcher MUST wear a mask and the throat guards must be used at all times.
 First Aid kits MUST be on hand at all games.
 It is mandatory for players to wear a mask when they are Umpiring.
 It is a personal choice whether you wear a batting helmet or not.
-All three bases must be secured with 2 pegs.
-Rational being that it is unsafe to use only 1 peg as the base can easily slide from under the runner causing potential injury.
+All three bases must be secured with 2 pegs, rationale being that it is unsafe to use only 1 peg as the base can easily slide from under the runner causing injury.